apache/maven-resolver-ant-tasks/src/site/markdown/index.md

 ### Deploy

-You need to set a POM that references a file for the deploy task to work, as that POM file will be deployed to repository.
+For the deploy task to work, set a POM that references a file.
+The task deploys that POM file to the repository.

 ```xml
 <deploy artifactsref="producedArtifacts">